0cjs/sedoc/ee/memory.md

   standards and pinouts for various kinds of memory chips.

 Notes:
-- Plain suffixes are for 23xxx PROMs and 27xxx EPROMS/EEPROMS.
+- Plain suffixes are for 23xxx PROMs and 27xxx EPROMS.
 - 28xxx (5V programmable) notably non-JEDEC marked with `●`.

 Chart: